clementpeihengtan/tic-tac-toe-game/README.md

 $ ./tictactoegame
 ```````

 There you go, enjoy the game.
-For now, it just support 2 players, it will be later upgraded to have an AI mode.
+For now, it just supports 2 players, it will be later upgraded to have an AI mode.